4Source/RSYS-Railroad-Proj/README.md

 Description: Gives access to the configuration for magnetic accessories.

 Options:
   -a <address>, --address <address>                                            Select the address of the accessory which should be changed.
+Address range is 0 to 511.
   -A <alias>, --alias <alias>                                                  Select the alias of the accessory which should be changed.
 Is internally resolved to the address which is configured for this alias.
   -d <device>, --device <device>                                               Select the device (1-4) which which should be changed.
   -s (on|off), --switch (on|off)                                               Enable or disable the switch.